 In the RC cover, you need to write down your present address.
 The RTO will send the new RC (after hypothecation cancellation) along with the originals of the insurance and pollution certificate to you in this RC cover.
 Since I am temporarily based at a different address from the one shown in RC, I asked the RTO if I could write the new address instead of on the cover.
 They agreed provided I would be there personally to receive the RC.

 On the small cover, write down your financial company’s address.
 The RTO will send a letter to this company informing them that the hypothecation cancellation process has been duly completed.

 In summary, after creating a checklist:

 - Purchase an RC (Registration Certificate) cover with Rs.
 40/- stamp on it.

-- Write down your present address on RC cover with correct pin code and contact number
+- Write down your present address on the RC cover with the correct pin code and contact number

 - Purchase a small envelope with Rs.
 10/- stamp on it

-- Write down your financial company’s address on it with correct pin code and contact number
+- Write down your financial company’s address on it with the correct pin code and contact number